Azure/terraform-azurerm-avm-res-network-expressroutecircuit/examples/ER-direct-example/README.md

 <!-- BEGIN_TF_DOCS -->
-# Azure ExpressRoute Circuit Module - Default Example
+# Azure ExpressRoute Circuit Module - with Express Route Direct

-This example demonstrates how to deploy an Azure ExpressRoute Circuit using the module without deploying any additional dependencies such as peering or connections.
-This setup is ideal if you want to provision the circuit first and handle the dependent resources separately at a later stage.
+This example demonstrates how to deploy an Azure ExpressRoute Circuit using the module over a ExpressRoute Direct port.

 ## This example will:
- - Deploy an ExpressRoute Circuit in a specified region.
+ - Deploy an ExpressRoute Direct port
- - Output the Service Key required by your service provider to activate the circuit.
+ - Deploy an ExpressRoute Circuit connected to the port.

 ```hcl
 terraform {